open-wc/open-wc/docs/testing/README.md

 ## Web Test Runner

 For testing in the browser, we recommend [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).
-With Web Test Runner, you can run unit tests for our javascript, as well as component tests on the rendered dom elements.
+With Web Test Runner, you can run unit tests for your javascript, as well as component tests on the rendered dom elements.

 See the [this guide](https://modern-web.dev/guides/test-runner/getting-started/) for a step by step guide how to set up the test runner.